 This is deeply offensive and elitist, and it harms the movement we need to build.
 Danny Chivers is a professional carbon analyst, performance poet, climate activist, and author of the No-Nonsense Guide to Climate Change and No-Nonsense Renewable Energy.
 This article is republished, under a Creative Commons License, from New Internationalist. by Danny Chivers “Why do you keep talking about fossil fuels?
 If you’ve posted anything online about fossil fuels and climate change lately, the chances are you’ve seen a response like this.
-This is not the enemy.
 Allan Savory: How to fight desertification and reverse climate change.
 Köppen climate classification.
-An updated Köppen–Geiger climate map Köppen climate classification is one of the most widely used climate classification systems.
+Climate classification system An updated Köppen–Geiger climate map The Köppen climate classification is one of the most widely used climate classification systems.

 It was first published by the German-Russian climatologist Wladimir Köppen (1846–1940) in 1884, with several later modifications by Köppen, notably in 1918 and 1936.
 Later, the climatologist Rudolf Geiger introduced some changes to the classification system, which is thus sometimes called the Köppen–Geiger climate classification system.
 The Köppen climate classification divides climates into five main climate groups, with each group being divided based on seasonal precipitation and temperature patterns.
 The five main groups are A (tropical), B (dry), C (temperate), D (continental), and E (polar).
 As Köppen designed the system based on his experience as a botanist, his main climate groups are based on what types of vegetation grow in a given climate classification region.
 Overview Group B: Dry climates.
 The ethical wardrobe: Is it OK to wear leather?
 Whether or not you chose to wear leather usually depends on your stance towards meat, be it vegan, vegetarian or carnivore.